Sahibzada Muhammad Ishaq Zaffar: Family

 Ishaq Zaffar's cousin Sahibzada Irfan Danish also remained MLA from 1990 to 1991.
 Hafiz Muhammad Shafi cousin of Ishaq Zaffar is among the spiritual personalities of vicinity.
 Zaffar's sister professor Anwar Kausar was a famous educationist and poet of merit.
 Zaffar married twice, he had 7 sons and 6 daughters; among them some held prominent seats Nargis Zaffar his daughter remained member of Punjab Assembly Pakistan from 2008 to 2013.Ashfaq Zaffar his son is senior vice president of PPP AJK and head of prime minister implementation committee(2012-2016).

 Food Minister of Azad Jammu and Kashmir (AJK) Javed Iqbal Budhanvi is his son in law.

 Death

 Zaffar died of a heart attack on 2 September 2006 at Rawalpindi.
 After his death, Zaffar's eldest son Ashfaq continued the family's political career by contesting election on his vacant seat.

 Legacy

-Zaffar is considered to be among the fair politician of AJK, even his political opponents such as Farooq Haider Khan, Attique Ahmed Khan and Sultan Mehmood Chaudhry appreciate his contributions to politics and people of AJK.
+Zaffar was considered to be among the fair politician of AJK, even his political opponents such as Farooq Haider Khan, Attique Ahmed Khan and Sultan Mehmood Chaudhry appreciate his contributions to politics and people of AJK.

 Though a member of Azad Kashmir's majority Gujjar community, Zaffar was respected for his neutrality and meritocracy and there were no allegations of corruption against him over his four-decade political career.